-- A. The Grievant must execute a release in proper legal form authorizing the Lodge to have access to the Employer's psychological files.
-The term "psychological files" does not include the results of any standardized psychological/psychiatric tests. - B. No documentation in the possession of any member of the Panel shall be withheld if requested by another Panel member.
-Each member of the Panel shall provide to the other members of the Panel the results of any standardized psychological/psychiatric tests, conclusions based on said tests, and each Panel member's rationale for finding the Grievant fit or unfit. - C. The mutually-appointed member of the Panel may interview, examine, and evaluate the Grievant and may request additional data through the representatives of the Lodge and the Employer.
-Any member of the Panel is authorized to review any and all information or documents contained in Complaint Register files that are open, not-sustained, and/or sustained.
-However, no member of the Panel shall review any information or documents in Complaint Register files in which the finding was exonerated or unfounded.
-The restrictions on the retention of Complaint Register files set forth in Section 8.4 of this Agreement shall also apply to the Psychological Review process. - III.
-PROCEDURES - A. All members of the Panel shall meet and discuss the Grievant's fitness and reach a conclusion regarding fitness. - B. The mutually-appointed member of the Panel shall draft the Panel's decision regarding the Grievant's fitness.
-The decision must specifically address whether the officer was fit for some or all of the time the officer has been removed from duty and the officer's present fitness.
+- A. All members of the Panel shall meet and discuss the Grievant's fitness and reach a conclusion regarding fitness. - B. The mutually-appointed member of the Panel shall draft the Panel's decision regarding the Grievant's fitness.
+The decision must specifically address whether the Officer was fit for some or all of the time the Officer has been removed from duty and the Officer's present fitness.
 The decision must also address all of the issues submitted for review and state the evidence relied upon as the basis for the decision. - C. The mutually-appointed member of the Panel shall send the draft of the Panel's decision to the Panel members appointed by the Lodge and the Employer for verification of their representations within fourteen (14) days from the date of the meeting of the Panel.
 The members of the Panel appointed by the Lodge and the Employer shall have fourteen (14) days from the postmark date of the draft report to verify said representations and to provide suggestions, recommendations, and comments to the mutually-appointed member of the Panel.
-The mutually-appointed member of the Panel.
-The mutually-appointed member of the Panel.
+The mutually-appointed member of the Panel may make any revisions to the decision based upon the comments received from the other members of the Panel.
 The final decision shall issue no later than fourteen (14) days from the postmark date of the latest response of the other members of the Panel, if any.
 In all cases, the decision of the Panel shall issue no later than sixty (60) days from the date of the meeting of the Panel.
-Failure to meet these time guidelines does not divest the Panel of authority to make fitness for duty decisions, nor expose the Employer to any liability. - IV.
-Copies of the decision of the Panel shall be provided immediately to the representatives of the Lodge and the Employer.
+Failure to meet these time guidelines does not divest the Panel of authority to make fitness for duty decisions, nor expose the Employer to any liability.

+D. Copies of the decision of the Panel shall be provided immediately to the representatives of the Lodge and the Employer.